 The best way to calculate how much concrete you’re going to need in cubic yards is to do the following:

 - Mark the area that will need concrete and divide it into smaller areas.

 - Calculate the volume of the area after determining the shape of the area (see the chart below) by multiplying in the thickness of the concrete.

 - Convert the volume from feet to cubic yards to get the number of cubic yards of concrete you’ll need.

 |Multiply length by width.|

-|Square the circles radius; multiply by 3.1416.|
+|Square the circle's radius; multiply by 3.1416.|

 |Halve the base length; multiply by height.
 Or, multiply the base length by the height and divide by 2.|

 |Draw the project out on graph paper, with 1/4 inch representing 1 foot.
-Count up the number of squares.
-Partial squares count as one.||length, width|
+Multiply the length by width for each rectangle, then add together.|